suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-wait {{suit-directive-wait}} directs the manifest processor to pause until a specified event occurs.
 The suit-parameter-wait-info encodes the parameters needed for the directive.

+The exact implementation of the pause is implementation-defined.
+For example, this could be done by blocking on a semaphore, registering an event handler and suspending the manifest processor, polling for a notification, or aborting the update entirely, then restarting when a notification is received.

 #### suit-parameter-uri-list

 Indicates a list of URIs from which to fetch a resource.